 Hint: You will find useful functions in the menus under "Analyze" and "Statistics".
 For more information about Wireshark you can try the user guide or look around at the web site, wireshark.org, where you also can download Wireshark.

-To present your findings from above you will produce a report in PDF-format and publish it in your gitlab repository.
-To show for your examiner that you are ready for examination make a Github release marked as version 1.
+To present your findings from above you will produce a report in PDF-format and publish it in your Github repository.
+To show your examiner that you are ready for examination make a Github release marked as version 1.

 Content of the report